Borough of Tunbridge Wells

 The Borough of Tunbridge Wells is a local government district with borough status in Kent, England.
 It takes its name from its main town, Royal Tunbridge Wells.
 The borough also contains the towns of Paddock Wood and Southborough, along with numerous villages and surrounding rural areas.
 Large parts of the borough fall within the High Weald Area of Outstanding Natural Beauty.

 The neighbouring districts are Sevenoaks, Tonbridge and Malling, Maidstone, Ashford, Rother and Wealden.

+Under current local government reorganisation plans, all district councils in Kent, as well as the county council, will be abolished in 2028, with the district becoming part of a new West Kent unitary authority.

 History

 The town of Tunbridge Wells had been governed by improvement commissioners from 1835.
 The commissioners' district was reconstituted as a local government district in 1860, which in turn became a municipal borough in 1889.
 That first borough of Tunbridge Wells was renamed "Royal Tunbridge Wells" in 1909 following a petition from the borough council to Edward VII.

 The modern district was created on 1 April 1974 under the Local Government Act 1972, covering the whole area of three former districts and parts of a fourth, which were all abolished at the same time: